mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/release-notes/2.1.2/index.md

 An issue that resulted in errors like "Failed to connect to the host via ssh" when running konvoy-image-builder v1.7.0 has been corrected.
 The fix is available in konvoy-image-builder v1.8.0.

-### KIB fails to pull images in airgapped using ct (COPS-7198)
+### KIB fails to pull images in air-gapped environments  (COPS-7198)

-This lead to a problem in air-gapped environments where the images failed to pull in KIB, when using registry mirrors and/or credentials.
+Running konvoy-image-builder v1.7.0 in air-gapped environments would result in failures to pull docker images if the environment used registry mirrors and/or credentials.
+The problem is resolved in konvoy-image-builder v1.8.0.

 ### Dashboards redirecting to wrong URL (COPS-7197)